mpue/blackboard/README.md

 or the sources must copy the directories symbols, models, parts, datasheets and simulators to the folder USER_HOME/.BlackBoard

+## Prerequisites

+To get Blackboard running an installed Java Runtime 8 is mandatory.
+This will change in the near future.

 ## Installing

     $ git clone git@github.com:mpue/blackboard.git